KIOSKS TRACK / WEDNESDAY / DECEMBER 9, 2020 / 11:00 AM ET

-Richard Thompson is the Global Director of Sales for the OEM business within Zebra Technologies which in turn is part of Zebra’s Global Sales & Services organisation.
+Richard Thompson is the Sales VP, Global OEM within Zebra Technologies which in turn is part of Zebra’s Global Sales & Services organisation.
 Richard is responsible for the sales of key component technologies which Zebra manufactures and sells to a hugely diverse range of customers around the world who build these components into their own final products.
 He has a team of 40 specialist sales and support people around the world.
 Richard has worked in the IT & Telecommunications Industry for almost 30 years and has held sales, management and senior management rolls in a number of global organisations, including Elcom International, Symbol Technologies, Panasonic Computer Products, General Dynamics and Motorola Solutions.

 Mark Thomson | Director of Retail & Hospitality Solutions EMEA | Zebra Technologies